maweiche/unboxed/lesson.md

 }
 ```

-When the wallet makes a POST request to the API endpoint, this function checks that the request body contains an `account` field and the request query contains a `reference` field.
-If either of these fields is missing, it sends an error response.
+When the wallet makes a POST request to the API endpoint, this function checks that the request body contains an `account` field and the request query contains a `reference` field. **If either of these fields is missing**, it sends an error response.
 If both fields are present, it calls the `buildTransaction` helper function with the `account` and `reference` as arguments.

 For each transaction, a unique `reference` is generated and added to the transaction.
 This `reference` is a public key used to confirm the transaction after it has been sent by the user.
 Since the transaction request is built in advance and sent later by a wallet, the application does not receive a transaction signature to confirm that it has been sent.
 To determine if a transaction has been sent and confirmed by the network, the application checks for the presence of a transaction with the added `reference`.